Spanish Princessa Isabel class Light Carrier:

 Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), or eight (8) missiles per melee round and can be fired at multiple targets at the same time.

 Payload: Eight (8) cells missiles in VLS launcher (possible total of 16 long range missiles).Two (2) long range missiles or four (4) medium range missiles may be carried per missile cell.
 Ship carries no reloads.

 Two (2) Mk 55 Medium Range Vertical Launch Systems: One launcher is mounted on either side of the hull of the carrier Unlike most vertical launch systems, these launchers fire the missiles on a six degree angle to the side.
 This is because the system was initially designed for carriers and is to prevent a missile that fails on its launch from crashing into aircraft on the flight deck.
 The missiles are arranged in a two by four pattern, and each launch cell has six reloads.
 Launchers require much less deck space than a Mk-41 or Mk-49 vertical launch system.
 Each system can launch up to eight missiles simultaneously each and the launcher is automatically reloaded.
 These launchers often act as the ship’s middle point defense and are normally used to engage incoming air targets and missiles.

 Maximum Effective Range: As per medium range missile type (See revised bomb and missile tables for details.)

-Payload: 8 missiles in each launcher, with 48 missiles in each magazine for automatic reloads, for a total of 112 Medium Range Missiles including missiles in launcher.
+Payload: Eight (8) medium range missiles in each launcher, with forty-eight (48) medium missiles in each magazine for automatic reloads, for a total of one hundred and twelve (112) medium range missiles for both launchers including missiles in launchers.

 Note: SAM style missiles are missiles that sacrifice payload for higher speeds, see Chris Curtis’ modified missile table for specifics.